 That said, it is clearly noticeable when you’re in front of an Argentine Bodegon (still life).

 As soon as you walk through the door, the first thing you will probably notice is its quirky décor: soccer flags, framed sports jerseys, penguin jugs, ham and salami legs hanging on the walls, wine bottles everywhere, old photos or the typical old brand advertisements, and a lot of gadgets on the shelves.

 In a bodegon, the portions should be generous; the food, simple and homemade, and under no circumstances are innovations accepted.
 In addition to this great list, the prices must be affordable as well.

 Every honest bodegon offers Neapolitan Milanese, pasta, stews, tortillas, squid, pancakes and flan with dulce de leche.

-Each bodegón is a piece of living history, so sitting at its tables is a great way of knowing the city.
+Each porteño bodegon is a space of living history, so sitting at their tables is one of the best ways to get to know the city.